nicolelow2001/Project-1---tictactoe/README.md

 *HTML*
 - `<audio></audio>` tag (to be able to play audio based on certain conditions)
+- `<link rel="tab icon" href="images/tab-icon.png" type="image/x-icon">` tag (to insert an icon next to the tab title)

 *CSS*
-- element:hover (the game board tiles, restart game button and reset score button)
+- `element:hover` (the game board tiles, restart game button and reset score button)
+- `element:focus` (to remove the preincluded outline on the text input tag when clicked)

 *Javascript*
 - `setTimeout()` method (to put a 80 millisecond delay when changing the message prompt, score and winning audio)
 - `audio.volume` DOM Property (to lower the volume of the audio being played since the raw files were a little too loud)
 - `focus()` method (to immpediately allow for users to input their name once the name button is clicked so that they would not have to click again into the text field)
 - `blur()` method (to remove the focus on the name text field once the ENTER key is pressed)
+- `toggle()` method (to switch between adding and removing a class name that either mutes or unmutes any audio in the game)

 &nbsp;